-Lines 77 through 87 are used by aviation corporations.
+Lines 77a through 87 are used by aviation corporations.
 Three factors are averaged: aircraft arrivals and departures, revenue tons handled, and originating revenue.
-For taxable years beginning on or after January 1, 2001, only 60% of the New York factors will be included in the numerator of the three factors.
-The combined percentage is used to allocate combined business income.
+For tax years beginning on or after January 1, 2001, only 60% of the New York factors will be included in the numerator of the three factors.